Climate Risk ReportMarch 2026

 High Confidence

-History: No bushfire events recorded in immediate vicinity in last 50 years.
+History: No bushfire events recorded in Vaucluse in the last 50 years.
+Nearest significant fire event was in Royal National Park (30+ km away).

 heat